Research

 Action 6.2

 Coordinate enabling cores to support researchers’ needs for cutting-edge tools and facilities led by experienced staff.
-Support clinical investigation with essential tools.
-Ensure oversight and sustained funding.
+Support clinical investigation with essential tools (OnCore, Epic Slicer/Dicer, biostatistics, etc.).
+Ensure core oversight, A133 compliance and sustained funding.

 Metric(s): Annual evaluation of use, needs and satisfaction; review process to acquire new equipment for needs; obtain partial extramural funding support; % costs on user grants.